evans646/Django_Crud_QuerySet/README.md

         Django QuerySet Demo
     </h1>
     <p>
-      A simple CRUD project using Python and Django Django And Bootstrap
+      A simple CRUD project using Python and Django And Bootstrap .
 It features:
     </p>
 <ul>
     <li>Create</li>